kokoko3k/koko-aio-slang/docs-ng.md

             How much should the grid be visible on background?
-            More positive values -> more grid on bright More negative values -> more grid on dark Refresh inertia:
+            More positive values -> more grid on bright More negative values -> more grid on dark
+    Ghosting:
         Emulates a low refresh screen, set the power of the effect.<br>
-        Inertia on:
+        Apply on:
-            0: display is always slow to refresh
+            0: display is always slow to refresh (Game gear)
-            1: display is slow to refresh bright pixels
+            1: display is slow to refresh bright pixels (??)
-            2: display is slow to refresh dark pixels Shadow strength:
+            2: display is slow to refresh dark pixels (Game Boy) Shadow strength:
         Emulates the typical shadow seen on Gameboy mono handhelds casted by on the underlying screen.